 He is super cuddly and affectionate, so if you’ve ever fancied cuddling a wolf, this is probably your closest (and safest!) chance.
 He is like the Husky, but much calmer in the home, and much more like a gentle giant.

-This guy is from Alaska, and he was used by the Alaskan tribes to pull heavy carts between tribes.
+The Malamute originates from Alaska, and he was used by the Alaskan tribes to pull heavy carts between tribes.
 This freight boy has a lot of power and energy too, and he needs a strong leader.
 You need to teach him how to walk nicely on the leash if you are thinking about getting him.

 The Czechoslovakian Wolfdog looks a lot like a wolf.
 Also known as the Czechoslovakian Vlack, he is a relatively new breed created in the 1950s by the Czech military.
 He was designed to be a blood-thirsty and vicious patrol dog in the Cold War.
 The result was much different, and although he is vigilant and suspicious of strangers, he is more cuddly and loving, similar to his domesticated parent.